cxinsys/fasttenet/README.md

 <br>

-### Install optional frameworks
+### Install backend frameworks

-FastTENET supports several optional backend frameworks such as CuPy and JAX. \
+FastTENET supports several backend frameworks including CuPy, JAX, TensorFlow, PyTorch and PyTorch-Lightning. \
-To use optional frameworks, you need to install the framework manually
+To use frameworks, you need to install the framework manually

 <br>